jingshuw/website/content/project/descend/index.md

 ---
 title: DESCEND
-summary: An R package to estimate the underlying true gene expression distributions for each gene from noisy scRNA-seq observed UMI counts.
-DESCEND can also find genes whose dispersion (variance, Gini coefficient) changes between cell groups.
+summary: An R package to estimate the underlying true gene expression distributions for each gene and a given cell group from noisy scRNA-seq observed UMI counts.
+DESCEND can also find genes whose dispersion (variance, Gini coefficient) change between cell groups.
 [Paper](https://jingshuw.org/publication/wang-2018-aa/)

 tags: